-Quick interlude while I check my limes.
+Quick interlude while I check my limes for stink bugs.

 Tip: adult plants are drought tolerant, seedlings less so.
 Water well after sowing and daily until germination (4-5 days), then regularly until plants are established.
 Ideally, water alternate days and allow the soil to just go dry in between each watering.

 9th November 2014